indigotree/www-bagnallcentre-com/content/whats-on/tai-chi.md

 ---
 ![Tai Chi](/uploads/tai-chi.jpg)

+**Our classes run at 12-1pm on Mondays and 8-9pm and 9-10pm on Thursdays.**

+**Next blocks of 8 consecutive classes are starting on Monday 3rd September and Thursday 6th September: £80 for 8 week block booking.**

 Tai chi, also called tai chi chuan, combines deep breathing and relaxation with flowing movements.

 Originally developed as a martial art in 13th-century China, tai chi is today practised around the world as a health-promoting exercise.